 “Any robot can do breaching if you run over a mine.
 That’s not the intent that we’re trying to go over or trying to achieve,” Mr. Miller said.
 “Having soldiers that have to walk and carry rucksacks and carry rifles, what does it mean to actually support them in a meaningful way?
 Not some of the gamey ways that we’ve seen where it’s just a robot with eight wheels that’s driving along.”

-The Army’s approach to breaching hasn’t changed in a meaningful way since the late 1980s, with the introduction of the Mine Clearing Line Charge, which is essentially a metal cable with explosive charges meant to detonate a clear path for soldiers — or “breaching” the obstacle in military parlance.
+The Army’s approach to breaching hasn’t changed in a meaningful way since the late 1980s with the introduction of the Mine Clearing Line Charge, essentially a metal cable with explosive charges meant to detonate a clear path for soldiers or, in military parlance, “breaching” the obstacle.

-A recent demonstration with the Army tested this exact process augmented with an autonomous ground vehicle made by Overland AI.
-During the demonstration, a version of the company’s uncrewed Ripsaw M5 vehicle towed a trailer with the mine-clearing charge up to an obstacle.
+A recent demonstration with the Army tested this exact process, augmented by an autonomous ground vehicle from Overland AI.
+During the demonstration, a version of the company’s uncrewed Ripsaw M5 vehicle towed a trailer with a mine-clearing charge to an obstacle.

-As a quadcopter drone overhead spread smoke to obscure an earthen berm with concrete barriers in front of it, the trailer angled up and fired the cable charge to blast a path.
+As a quadcopter drone flew overhead, spreading smoke to obscure an earthen berm with concrete barriers in front of it, the trailer angled up and fired the cable charge to blast a path.

-All of that happened without a soldier in the vehicle to experience the dangerous shockwave of the explosives, or be exposed to a hypothetical enemy threat.
+All that happened without a soldier in the vehicle to experience the dangerous shock wave of the explosives or be exposed to a hypothetical enemy threat.
 It’s an example of what Overland AI called a “human-machine integrated formation.”

 “Demand for ground autonomy has moved decisively from experimentation to operational integration,” said Stephanie Bonk, the company’s co-founder and president.
 “We are training warfighters directly and incorporating continuous feedback to ensure our systems perform in real-world conditions, while building the trust required for operational use.”